fire management banner

 National Parks and Wildlife Service conducts a statewide program of prescribed burns to reduce the spread and intensity of bushfires, protect communities and enhance biodiversity.
 They are just one tool used to reduce fuel loads across strategic areas of public and private land.

 Prescribed burns will be conducted only when it is deemed safe to do so and may be cancelled at short notice if conditions change.
 All prescribed burns are patrolled until they are considered safe.
+Staff use the best available science, data and knowledge to conduct burns and activities are adapted to the latest information.

 The map and table below show current and proposed prescribed burns and their status.